 This is an example of a calendar from 2017.
 It includes the original blank template on the left (also available this year), the first few days of one calendar, and another finished version.
 Words on the third version came from daily meditations by Walter Brueggemann in his book: A Way Other Than Our Own: Devotions for Lent.Here are some ways to use the calendars:

 1) Pray for a person each day of Lent.

 2) Use a daily book of Lenten meditations.
 Read the mediation for the day and select a word that jumps out at you.
 Meditate on the word as you draw and color around it.
 Let it enter your heart and mind.
 Ask God what you need to hear from the word.

 3) Follow a daily lectionary and choose a word from one of the Scripture readings.

 4) Read the same Psalm each day and choose a daily word.
 Psalm 51, for example, is a penitential Psalm with lots of juicy (sometimes depressing) words in it.

 5) Read a different Psalm each day and choose a word.

 6) Use nouns or adjectives that describe the nature and character of Jesus: savior, redeemer, healer, radical, obedient, forgiving,…

-7) Since Lent is a time for reflection and self-examination, scatter your confessions, character defects, regrets, worries, dreams, and hopes around the cross one day at a time.
-While I was making the cross template I remembered one of the first contemporary Christian songs I ever heard by Chuck Girard in 1975.
-It was called Lay Your Burden Down and the words seem apt for the cross calendar:
+7) Since Lent is a time for reflection and self-examination, scatter your confessions, character defects, regrets, worries, dreams, sorrows, and hopes around the Cross template one day at a time.

-Click on the word .pdf below the template.
+Click on .jpg or .pdf below the desired template.
 Make sure to download the template with the downward facing arrow in the top right before you print.
 These are also available on the Handouts Page on this website.